Published by Focal Press/Routledge

 After years of developing and teaching my Business of Photography Workshop to photographers across the country at professional conferences, organizations and universities, it became more and more apparent that information about the business side of freelancing was needed as photographers found themselves navigating complex contracts, licensing agreements and more.
 I set-out to write a book in January, 2020 just as the pandemic hit and by late summer I had completed the manuscript and secured Focal Press, a division of Routledge devoted to photography books, to publish the guide.

-The guide will be available May 31, 2021 on the publisher’s website and all major vendors including Amazon, iTunes, Barnes & Noble, Etc. In addition, I will provide books for purchase at my workshop and speaking events.
+The guide is available on the publisher’s website and most major vendors including Amazon and Barnes & Noble.
+In addition, I will provide books for purchase at my workshop and speaking events.
 If you’re interested in getting a copy when it’s published, as well as staying up to date on freelance topics, please follow me on Twitter and Facebook.

 “The perfect book to help you become a profitable independent photographer, whether you are just starting out or a seasoned veteran who wants to make the jump into the freelance world.
 There are valuable, real-life examples from his business.
 The section on Archives is worth the price of admission.”